Online Inventory Management Software & User Groups

 Admin User Group

 Remember there is just one admin group; no other created group can be given the status of admin.
-However, additional admin users can be created by assigning them to admin group.
-All users that fall within the admin group have by default all rights meaning they can access every screen and can perform all functions; they can access all HO controlled shops and work on them, and can view the records of autonomous shops.
+However, additional admin users can be created by assigning them to the admin group.
+All users that fall within the admin group have by default all rights meaning they can access every screen and can perform all functions; they can access all HO controlled shops and work on them and can view the records of autonomous shops.

-Admin group can assign and limit rights of other groups but no other group can revoke the right of admin group.
+Admin group can assign and limit the rights of other groups but no other group can revoke the right of admin group.